-Mark is currently Associate Musical Director on the new West End production of Dreamgirls at London's Savoy Theatre, starring Amber Riley.
+Mark is currently Associate Music Director on the epic new Stephen Schwarz musical The Prince of Egypt at the Dominion Theatre, London.

 As Arranger and Musical Supervisor, he also co-composed with Phil Willmott the new musicals Princess Caraboo (Finborough Theatre, London 2016) and Lost Boy (Finborough, transferring to Charing Cross Theatre, London 2014).
 Both are planning to be published by Samurel French Ltd this year.

 Other credits as a deputy, Asst MD or MD include Wicked (Apollo Victoria), Jersey Boys (Prince Edward), La Cage Aux Folles (Menier Chocolate Factory), Once Upon A Time At The Adelphi (Liverpool Playhouse), Grant Olding’s Three Sides (London and New York), City of Angels (English Theatre, Frankfurt dir.
 Nikolai Foster), Adam Guettel’s Myths & Hymns (Finborough Theatre) as well as MD for the pantomimes Cinderella and Snow White (Bristol Hippodrome). and various projects with Perfect Pitch Musical Development.

 TV/Film work includes: How Do You Solve A Problem Like Maria?
 (BBC/Andrew Lloyd Webber), Piers Morgan’s Life Stories: David Hasselhoff (ITV), and composer for short film The Alchemistic Suitcase (dir.
 Joe Stephenson).